 Sojourn Coaching and Psychotherapy provides several types of psychodiagnostic assessments that are comprehensive.
 They include psychological (i.e. motor-vehicle accident, workplace injury, immigration), psychoeducational (i.e. intelligence, ADHD) and career.

 A psychological assessment can assist in understanding an individual’s symptoms, personality, ways of coping, identify behavioural and emotional problems (anxiety, depression, adjustment) and problems in living.
 It evaluates an individual’s overall mental health functioning and develops a treatment plan for psychotherapy.
 After a motor-vehicle accident, workplace injury or disability, individuals can experience anxiety (driver anxiety), depressive mood (sadness, poor sleep), cognitive problems (difficulty concentrating, forgetfulness), post-traumatic stress (nightmares, flashbacks), chronic pain and adjustment challenges that affect daily functioning.
-Psychological assessments include: adoption, immigration, motor-vehicle accidents and WSIB injuries.
+Psychological assessments include: adoption, immigration, long-term disability (LTD), motor-vehicle accidents (MVA) and workplace injuries (WSIB).